animusmoth/GettingAndCleaningData_CourseProject/CodeBook.md

 mean(): Mean value
 std(): Standard deviation

+There are two additional variables added:

+*Subjects* is related to each of the *30 test subjects used* in the study.
+*Activity Label* is related to each of the activities tested in the study.

+Activities are:
+WALKING
+WALKING_UPSTAIRS
+WALKING_DOWNSTAIRS
+SITTING
+STANDING
+LAYING

 #License Information:

 Use of this dataset in publications must be acknowledged by referencing the following publication [1]